 I can’t reiterate enough how much I love all the deal sites.
 And it’s not just about scoring a discount.
 Through them, I often learn about new places and adventures, and am motivated to try ones I just haven’t gotten to yet.

 That’s exactly what inspired a recent outing with the kids to The Old Post Office Tower.
 And while it wasn’t a deal that sparked the trip — it’s free to tour — we do have a deal site to thank for it.
 Scoutmob not only helps you save on all kinds of food, wares, clothes, and more good stuff from local businesses, they also have a groovy website with a whole section of articles about places, events, and ideas — all with a local bent.
+[Update: Scoutmob is no longer running.]

 And that is where I found out about the Clock Tower tours.
 A couple of weeks ago, I read DC’s Most Underrated Tourist Attractions (That Tourists Don’t Go to) Part Deux on their site, and guess what was included on the list?
 Yep, the Old Post Office Tower.
 At 315 feet in height, it’s the third tallest building in Washington, DC (after the Washington Monument and Basilica at Catholic University), and I wanted to go check it out.

 The kids didn’t have any plans after school that day, so when I picked them up, I asked them if they wanted to see DC from really high up, and immediately got an enthusiastic, “Yeah!”
-So, even though it was a gray and rainy day, we may our way down to 12th and Pennsylvania Avenue NW.
+So, even though it was a gray and rainy day, we made our way down to 12th and Pennsylvania Avenue NW.
 I pointed out the clock on the way there from several blocks away, and the kids were excited to know they’d soon be up there looking down on the city.

 We parked fairly easily across the street, which was probably dumb luck at 3:45pm mid-week.
 Inside the building, we went through security then followed the “Tower Tour” signs around the west side of the building then downstairs.
 There are a food court and shops on the lower level, as well as a small area operated by the National Park Service, where tours of the tower begin.